junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 The opening view over his head that the Shadow taunts him with tears open.
 Light from the living world and physical existence pour through, along with the broken figure of one Dean Winchester.

 Cas reaches for him, desperate, instinctive.
-The tentacles from the black ether is still onto him, dragging and pulling, tightening and locking, he might tear himself in half if he stretches too far, but nothing matters.
+The tentacles from the black ether are still on him, dragging and pulling, tightening and locking, he might tear himself in half if he stretches too far, but nothing matters.

 Castiel holds his hand, opens his palm, and in the center of the light, Dean falls into him.
 The essence of the ghost flickers, the last remnant of his soul blinks, this is still Dean, all the same.

 He falls, but not into nothing, this time.
 But into the only existence that has ever mattered.

-The light trembles, the shape wavers, then he sees him.
+The light trembles, the shape wavers, and then he sees him.
 And the shape solidifies.
 Their eyes meet.
 Their minds register.

 There is no word.
 Except for one.
-The only syllable on tip of their tongues that has been hovering for so long without a place to land and now it finally does.
+The only syllable on the tip of their tongues that has been hovering for so long without a place to land and now it finally does.

 "*Cas.*"